describo/describo.github.io/src/docs/guide/transforming-content.md

 Why are PDF and Microsoft Word documents not available for processing?

-Be definition, these formats are multiple pages long so processing them as one large blob of text would just result in a metadata entry with potentially thousands of entities linked from it.
+By definition, these formats are multiple pages long so processing them as one large blob of text would just result in a metadata entry with potentially thousands of entities linked from it.

 In future, it is envisaged that these tools would evolve to treat those files as a set of linked